15 Best Books to Improve Mental Health in 2023

 From the original family-parent relationship, and family atmosphere discussion, to the model setting of the intimate relationship you want, setting the boundary, and when you encounter problems with your partner, try to press pause and use an outsider perspective, self-care.
 Remember that behind an angry person is a hurt person.
 Hurt hurts!

 I was in a relationship that was dying, so I bought it immediately.
 At first, I felt that it was not just a cliché, but after substituting the situation into it, I felt that the soul is tortured.
-In the past few years, I feel that I have been quite sensible most of the time, quarreling will be organized (?), almost not emotionally out of control (when I am out of control, hiding alone, or annoying friends), I pay attention to communication.
+In the past few years, I feel that I have been quite sensible most of the time, quarreling will be organized (?), almost not emotionally out of control (when I am out of control, hiding alone, or annoying friends), and I pay attention to communication.

 While reading, I felt that I was doing quite well, but it was of no use.
 The gap in understanding between two people has never been filled by love.
-Lead to doubt whether I have actually met love.
+Leading to doubt whether I have actually met love.
 So it seems that the subconscious is beginning to resist another person entering his own life.

-Every time I fall in love, apart from knowing that I am very difficult to be loved and that the love I can give is not a big deal to others, there is very little that I can gain.
+Every time I fall in love, apart from knowing that I am very difficult to love and that the love I can give is not a big deal to others, there is very little that I can gain.
 It's a different kind, it's simply "alien" but not a special kind.
 I think I'm brave enough, maybe it's just not attractive.

 15. The 7 Habits of Highly Effective People